Cricket-Sri Lanka v Australia - second test scoreboard

 Feb 7 Australia have yet to work out a plan to foil India captain Virat Kohli beyond bowling well and hoping for some "luck" against the in-form batsman, coach Darren Lehmann has said.

-PALLEKELE, Sri Lanka, Sept 8 Scoreboard at the end of the first day of the second test against Australia in Kandy on Thursday.
+PALLEKELE, Sri Lanka, Sept 8 Scoreboard at lunch on the first day of the second test between Sri Lanka and Australia at Kandy on Thursday

-Sri Lanka first innings: T. Paranavitana c Haddin b Harris 0 T. Dilshan b Copeland 4 K. Sangakkara c Hughes b Hussey 48 M. Jayawardene c Hussey b Copeland 4 T. Samaraweera c Haddin b Harris 17 P. Jayawardene c Harris b Lyon 18 A. Mathews c Haddin b Johnson 58 S. Randiv c & b Lyon 4 S. Prasanna b Harris 5 S. Lakmal not out 7 C. Welagedara c Copeland b Johnson 2 Extras (b 2 lb 4 nb 1) 7 Total (all out; 64.1 overs) 174
+Sri Lanka first innings T. Paranavitana c Haddin b Harris 0 T. Dilshan b Copeland 4 K. Sangakkara not out 29 M. Jayawardene c Hussey b Copeland 4 T. Samaraweera c Haddin b Harris 17 P. Jayawardene c Harris b Lyon 18 A. Mathews not out 0 Extras (lb 3 nb 1) 4 Total (for 5 wickets; 28 overs) 76

 Feb 7 Australia have yet to work out a plan to foil India captain Virat Kohli beyond bowling well and hoping for some "luck" against the in-form batsman, coach Darren Lehmann has said.